 The Conference examines the effectiveness and fairness of WTO activities and improves dialogue between governments, parliaments and civil society.
 It also aims to strengthen the way in which parliaments deal with international trade issues and seek to influence the direction of WTO negotiations.

-The parliamentary conference was co-founded in 2003 by the IPU and the European Parliament’s Committee on International Trade, which serves as co-chair of the conference’s steering committee.
-The Committee comprises 22 national parliaments and other regional and international parliamentary assemblies and structures.
-These include the Commonwealth Parliamentary Association, the Parliamentary Assembly of the Council of Europe, and representatives of the WTO Secretariat.
+The parliamentary conference was co-founded in 2003 by the IPU and the European Parliament, which serve as co-chairs of the conference’s steering committee.
+The Committee comprises 22 national parliaments as well as some regional and international parliamentary assemblies and structures.
+These include the Commonwealth Parliamentary Association, the Parliamentary Assembly of the Council of Europe, and the WTO Secretariat.
 Each Member Parliament or organization has the right to choose its representative(s).

 All IPU Member Parliaments are invited to the Conference, as are parliaments of sovereign States that are members of the WTO but not affiliated to the IPU.
-The European Parliament, Parliamentary Assembly of the Council of Europe and Commonwealth Parliamentary Association invite delegations to attend.
-Attendees are most often members of standing and select committees in their respective parliaments.
+The European Parliament, Parliamentary Assembly of the Council of Europe and Commonwealth Parliamentary Association also attend.
+Attendees are most often members of trade-related standing and select committees in their respective parliaments.

 Representatives of WTO members are invited to sessions of the Conference in an observer capacity, but with full speaking rights.
 The Steering Committee may also invite observers from other international organizations.